 1939 – Cornwall Street Ry purchased four street cars from Northern Texas Traction Company in Fort Worth, numbering them as 29 to 32.

-1939, May 21 – King George VI and Queen Elizabeth, on their tour of Canada by train, passed through Cornwall on their eastbound trip on Canadian National Rys.
-The royal couple stood on the observation platform of the last car to wave to all the Cornwallites as the train slowed to go through the city.
+1939, May 21 – King George VI and his wife Queen Elizabeth, on their tour of Canada by train, passed through Cornwall on their westbound trip on Canadian National Rys.
+The royal couple stood on the observation platform of the last car to wave to all the Cornwallites as the train went through the city slowly.

 1941 – Cornwall Street Ry sold their street cars Nos.
 14, 21 and 23 were sold to Levis Tramways.
 McColl-Frontenac Oil Company became Texaco Canada.
 They also opened a few sidings into the newly opened Cornwall Chemicals Limited, which was owned by C-I-L.

-1942, October 1 – Cornwall Street Ry opened a new freight line that ran on 7th Street West from the Dominion Tar & Chemical Line to Brookdale Avenue and continued westward into the industrial sector that was in the western part of Cornwall.
-The line ended at Defence Industries Limited, operating as Stormont Chemicals, as well as a line to their warehousing area, which connected to the Canadian National that opened a spur from their main line to the street railway end of track.
-The plant was built with the help of C-I-L. A second street railway line branched off this one just east of the New York Central crossing and connected to the line that entered the New York Central yard, which took more freight movements off of 2nd Street.
+1942, October 1 – Cornwall Street Ry opened a new freight line that ran on 7th Street West from the Dominion Tar & Chemical Line to Brookdale Avenue and continued westward into the current industrial sector that was in the western part of Cornwall.
+The line ended at Defence Industries Limited, operating as Stormont Chemicals, as well as a line to their warehousing area.
+Canadian National Rys opened a spur from their main line (called Alchem) to connect to the street railway’s end of track.
+The plant was built with the help of C-I-L. A second street railway line branched off this one just east of the New York Central RR crossing that connected to the line that entered the New York Central RR yard.
+A third street railway line branched off the Stormont Chemicals line between the NYC connecting street line and C-I-L to reach the north end of Howard Smith Paper Mill, which also included a back connection to C-I-L. These two new lines took more freight movements off of 2nd Street.

 1943 – Cornwall Street Ry 10 was not running properly and was scrapped for parts after the purchase of a replacement 10 from the Washington & Old Dominion Railway.